Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 The psychological shift happens here.

 You're no longer the final decision-maker.
 Purchase approvals now route through someone else.
 Hiring requires platform sign-off.
-Vendor changes need an integration team review.
+Vendor changes need integration team review.
 You still have your title, but the authority underneath it has changed.

 This is when you first feel like an employee rather than an owner.
 The sensation is disorienting even when you expected it.